gopro/cineform-sdk/docs/README.md

 # Included Within This Repository

 * The complete source to CineForm Encoder and Decoder SDK.
-C and C++ with hand-optimizated SSE2 intrinsics for x86/x64 platforms, with cross platform threading.
+C and C++ with hand-optimized SSE2 intrinsics for x86/x64 platforms, with cross platform threading.
 * TestCFHD - demo code for using the encoder and decoder SDKs as a guide to adding CineForm to your applications.
 * WaveletDemo - a simple educational utility for modeling the wavelet compression.
 * CMake support for building all projects.